How should we live?

 - mostly below 3s = C, D, or F

 Quizzes: Quizzes will be given at the end of class.
 I will write one question on the board.
 This question will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer this question.
-The quizzes will be assessed on the same scale used for the think pieces.
+The quizzes will be assessed on the same scale used for the weekly assignments.

 Students must submit their essays to SafeAssign by 11:59 pm on the day they are due.
 Late papers will be penalized at the rate of one grade per day.
 The exams will be graded based on the following criteria:

 - Does the paper demonstrate knowledge of the course materials?

 - Does the paper have a clear thesis?